Skip to content

 TLC-ART team focuses on current drug combinations for HIV to achieve sustained viral suppression as drug combination is needed to maximally knock out virus and HIV-infected cells.
 With the knowledge of “Undetectable = Untransmittable,” treating people to undetectable levels of HIV is a path to preventing newly infected people 3.

-The discovery of the DcNP-enabled drug-combination for current HIV drugs, lopinavir, ritonavir, and tenofovir, assembled as the TLC-ART 101 injectable product also extends plasma and cell drug presence, the TLC-ART 101 is considered long-acting drug product candidate, which is currently a clinical-stage product of the TLC-ART program.
-Phase 1 clinical testing is funded by NIAID/NIH.
+The discovery of the DcNP-enabled drug-combination for current HIV drugs, lopinavir, ritonavir, and tenofovir, assembled as the TLC-ART 101 injectable product also extends plasma and cell drug presence, the TLC-ART 101 is considered long-acting drug product candidate, which has just concluded Phase 1 (results will be published soon).
+Clinical testing is funded by NIAID/NIH.

 Current focuses include infectious diseases (HIV & HBV treatments) and cancers (breast cancer & pancreatic cancer with GT-DcNP).
 The projects are supported through public-private partnerships and we thank our sponsors and supporters for their support.
 Major funding was received from the NIH and Unitaid.